dayosango/ga_capstone_forcibly_displaced_populations/README.md

-# Predicting the Type of Accommodation Forcibly Displaced Populations Will Be Offered by their Host Community (UNHCR dataset) #
+# Predicting the Type of Accommodation Forcibly Displaced Populations Will Be Allocated by their Host Community (UNHCR dataset) #

 ---